ElectricRCAircraftGuy/FatFs/README.md

 1. Why we need `bash -c` to get proper substitution: https://stackoverflow.com/a/11158279/4561887

+# TODO

+1. [ ] Get `mkfatimg` to build natively on Linux so that I don't have to use Wine to run it on Linux.

 # Notes

 1. I put a bunch of the archived versions (the most recent 17 versions or so) into the [Archives](Archives) dir, and extracted them using my commands below.